-Even if your family has experienced deployment before, this time things may be different.
-Things may have changed, and it’s okay if you’re not able to go back to how things used to be, before the deployment.
-Focus on how you can make things comfortable and normal for the family.
+Even if your family has experienced deployment before, this time may be different.
+Things like routines and roles may have changed while your service member was away, and it’s okay if you’re not able to go back to how things were before the deployment.
+Try to focus on how you can make things comfortable right now, and give everyone time to adjust.

-Helping your service member to reintegrate to the family following a deployment may take a while so be patient with yourself and your service member.
+Helping your service member reintegrate into the family following a deployment may take a while so be patient with yourself and your service member.

 Consider the following as you adjust to having your service member home again:

-- Remember that adjusting to being home is a process: Depending on where your service member was deployed, they may need time to adjust both mentally and emotionally – it may not be a quick or simple process..
-Keep in mind that they may have been in situations that required aggression and confrontation — so be forgiving as it will likely take time to adjust.
+- Remember that adjusting to being home is a process: Your service member may need time to adjust both mentally and emotionally – and it may not be a quick or simple process.
+Keep in mind that they may have been in situations that required aggression and confrontation and they may need time to adapt to being home again.
+Try to be patient and understanding with the reintegration process.

-- Be willing to give your service member space: They may not be ready to discuss their deployment, and may need personal space following a deployment – be patient and don’t take this personally.
-Slowly build up to spending more time together, and hold off on talking about difficult topics until everyone feels comfortable.
-Use this time to take care of yourself, too.
+- Be willing to give your service member space: They may not be ready to discuss their deployment, and may need extra personal space and alone time following a deployment.
+Try to be patient and don’t take this personally.
+Slowly build up to spending more time together, and wait to talk about difficult topics until everyone feels comfortable.
+Use this time and space to take care of yourself, too.

-- Stay positive, and be patient: Reintegration may have its ups and downs, and some days might be harder than others.
-The most important thing you can do is keep a positive attitude and be patient as everyone works this reintegration phase.
-Trust that reintegration will become easier.
+- Stay positive and be patient: Reintegration may have its ups and downs, and some days might be harder than others.
+The most important thing you can do is keep a positive attitude and be patient as everyone weathers this reintegration phase.
+Trust that things will become easier.
+With time and patience, everyone will find their new normal.

 The way your family completes chores, deals with finances and spends time together might have changed during deployment, or they might need to change now with reintegration.